Saint Elizabeth Parish: Demography

-In the 19th century Irish, Spanish, Portuguese, Scottish, Germans, Chinese, and East Indians migrated to Saint Elizabeth.
-There are pockets of ethnic concentrations in the parish, including Mulatto and Creole, notably found in the southeast.
+In the 19th century Irish, Spanish, Portuguese, Scottish, Germans, Chinese, and East Indians have migrated to Saint Elizabeth.
+There are pockets of ethnic concentrations in the parish, including Mulatto, Creole, and English notably found in the southeast.

 Politics

-Saint Elizabeth Parish has four MPs based in four constituencies; Saint Elizabeth North Eastern, Saint Elizabeth North Western, Saint Elizabeth South Eastern and Saint Elizabeth South Western.
+Saint Elizabeth Parish has four MPs based in four constituencies: Saint Elizabeth North Eastern, Saint Elizabeth North Western, Saint Elizabeth South Eastern and Saint Elizabeth South Western.

 Economy

 Mining

 The parish has been a major producer of bauxite since the 1960s.
 Port Kaiser, near a town called Alligator Pond, has a leading deep-water pier for bauxite export.
 The Alpart alumina refinery was constructed in the 1960s at Nain and produces nearly 2 million tonnes of alumina annually for export.
 The replacement cost of building the refinery is approximately $2 billion.

 There are other alumina refineries close to the nearby town of Mandeville.

 Agriculture

 Apart from bauxite mining, the parish also produces a large quantity of Jamaica's sugar; there are two sugar factories in the parish.
 Fishing is a major industry in the parish, as is tomato canning; a plant is at Bull Savannah.
 The parish also cultivates crops such as cassava, corn, peas, beans, pimento, ginger, tobacco, tomato, rice sweet potatoes and coffee.
 As a result of the fertile soil that provide for grazing fields, pastoralism is possible.
 Livestock include goats, sheep, hogs, and cattle, horses.